sandipray63in/DSA-And-Architecture-Resources/README.md

    a) Good Observability
    b) Good Resiliency
    c) Validating correctness of source & destination data(after migration), maybe using counts, hashes etc
-Although other NFRs(e.g. Security, Performance etc) can also be important based on contextual requirements, but the above 3 NFRs are kind of bare minimum needed in most Data Migration projects.
+Although other NFRs(e.g. Security, Performance etc) can also be important based on contextual requirements, but the above 3 NFRs are kind of bare minimum needed in most Data Migration projects(especially, if the Data volume is huge).